epolisensky/VLITE/vdp/docs/source/database.rst

 - *pri_cals*: list of primary calibrators used
 - *ass_flag*: True if image *bmin* within range allowed for source association for image *config* and *cycle*
-- *ap_selfcal*: True if amp & phase self cal applied to image.
-  Determined by counting number of SN tables in UVOUT file.
+- *nsn*: Number of SN tables in UVOUT file.
-  Three SN tables mean A&P selfcal applied
+  Three SN tables mean A&P selfcal applied to image
 - *tsky*: 341 MHz brightness temp [K] from the Global Sky Model (de Oliveira-Costa et al. 2008)